Annihilation: Conquest: Summary

-Mantis explains the loss of Groot and that Star-Lord would not have gone along with the plan if he knew three of his teammates would die.
-Star-Lord does not understand how three would die as only Gabe/Captain Universe and Groot have died (he doesn't count Deathcry as a member of the team).
-Mantis says she saw Ultron appearing and killing her at that moment.
-In Adam Warlock's body, Ultron does appear and cripples her with a blow to the head.
+The High Evolutionary is captured by the Phalanx and is forced to transfer Ultron's essence into Adam's body.
+Star-Lord is captured and tortured by Ultron, but escapes along with Bug, Rocket Raccoon and Mantis.
+Their escape plan involves Groot growing inside the Babel Tower and destroying it from the inside out, sacrificing himself in the process.
+Rocket takes a cutting of Groot to regrow him.

 Outside the energy shield, a gathering of ships from the Badoon, Rigellians, Galadorian Spaceknights, Spartoi and remaining Kree constantly batter the shield with all their weaponry, failing to get through.
-Suddenly, Nova appears with Drax and Gamora (both free of the Phalanx) along with two members of the Technarchy, one being Warlock.
-The Technarchy begot the Phalanx and have come to set things right.
-They penetrate the shield and engage Ultron.
-Ultron easily outmaneuvers Nova but cannot defeat Warlock and the Technarchy.
-Warlock then infects Ultron with a slow-acting version of the Techno-Organic Virus, which causes Ultron to flee.
+Suddenly, Nova appears with Drax and Gamora (both free of the Phalanx) along with two members of the Technarchy, including Warlock.
+Warlock infects Ultron with a techno-organic virus, which causes Ultron to flee.

-Ronan the Accuser leads 15,000 Kree Sentries to Hala to destroy all Phalanx and Phalanx-infected Kree on Hala.
-After seeing Nova, Phyla-Vell, Drax and Gamora standing up to the Phalanx, the fleet calls for the attack of Hala to be called off.
-Ronan refuses, and orders Praxagora to fire, but she refuses.
-Ultron has passed his essence into her and stuns Wraith so he can transfer his essence into the Sentries.
-As he is leaving Praxagora's body, he destabilizes her fusion core and kills her.
-This results in the ship carrying Ronan, Ra-venn and the Super-Skrull to be destroyed.
-Only Kl'rt's forcefields save them.

 As he departs, the High Evolutionary reveals that Adam is still alive and will continue to lead the group.
 It turns out that he was stored in the gems on the Quantum Bands Phyla-Vell wore.
 She returns his soul to his body.
 Ultron takes control of the Kree altered Sentries and forms one giant Ultron form.
 Adam and Phyla-Vell stand against him, and Adam transfers all the souls of the Kree lost in the Conquest to the Quantum Bands, energizing them and reforging Phyla-Vell's sword.
-She dealt the death blow to Ultron, after Wraith had used his Exolons to trap Ultron in his current body so he can't leap to the next.
+She dealt the death blow to Ultron, after Wraith had used his Exolons to trap Ultron in his current body.

-As Phyla-Vell mourned Moondragon's death, Adam came to her and expressed Star-Lord's plan to form a team to stand against galactic threats and prevent further catastrophes from happening.